 - It is common to bargain for prices

 - Don’t show much money in public or I wouldn’t recommend you to wear an expensive watches or jewelry on public, Bali is a poor country

 - In the temple areas, you might find a “tour guides” which will just want to charge you for a service you didn’t ask for, just go on your own, a tour guide is really not necessary.
 Sometimes they will also try to take you to some “ceremony” and then want you to pay for it.

-Start from 4 AUD per night! (for backpackers with shared dormitory), a single room starts from 12 AUD (if you book it in advance), for around 30 AUD you can find a nice accommodation (not always as for example own room in backpacker can be a similar price and nothing really special) and from $50 it starts to be a luxury place!
+Start from 4 AUD per night (for backpackers with shared dormitory), a single room starts from 12 AUD (if you book it in advance).

 Transport in Bali

-I would say that taxi is the best way if you stay on the main island as it can be a bit tricky to drive on your own.
-When are you staying on a small island you don’t need anything and if you want, you can hire a bike for fun.
+I would say that taxi is the best way to get around.
+If you stay on the main island as it can be a bit tricky to drive on your own.
+All depends how confident you feel.

-Price – Around 20 AUD from the Airport to Nusa Dua
+Price for a taxi is around 20 AUD from the Airport to Nusa Dua.

-How are the taxis in Bali?
-If you already made some research, you probably found out that you Bluebird taxis are the most common and reliable.
+If you already made some research, you probably found out that you Bluebird Taxis are the most common and reliable.
 I would recommend them as well as they are official taxis drivers in Bali.

-Very popular in Bali, especially for young locals but it can be a bit dangerous and if you go to hilly places it can be tricky.
+Very popular in Bali, especially for young locals.
+It can be a bit dangerous though.
+In addition, if you go to hilly places, you might get stuck.
 I would stick with the taxi.